cuthead/JavaScript-MD5/README.md

-for basketball player you need five and one and two exclusive or
+for basketball player you need poly and two and and one exclusive or